BISC 495-010, Evolution, Spring 2015

 You may not use your notes during the exam.
 You will not need a calculator.

-The exam will consist of about 15 questions.
+The exam will consist of 15 questions.
 Each of your answers should consist of one to a few sentences.
 You may include drawings in your answers if they help you make your point.
 While there is no strict length limit, you may get points off for writing long, rambling answers that say the same thing over and over.

 Here are some practice questions.
 Try answering them, then highlight the invisible text inside the red box (drag your cursor across it) to see my answer.

 1. Based on their similar size, short tails, and cute noses, you think that guinea pigs and rabbits are more closely related to each other than they are to rats and mice.
 How would you test this hypothesis?
 What result would be consistent with your hypothesis?

 Answer: I would collect DNA sequence data from one or more genes in the four species.
 If my hypothesis were correct, I would expect the difference in the DNA sequences between guinea pigs and rabbits to be smaller than the difference between them and rats or mice.

 --->[If a question asks for one answer, and you can think of more than one possible answer, just put down the one that you think is most likely to be correct.
 You won't get extra credit for having both correct answers if only one was asked for, and if one of your answers is right and one is wrong, you'll get graded based on the wrong answer.
 For example, if you wrote: "I would collect DNA sequence data from one or more genes in the four species.
 If my hypothesis were correct, I would expect the difference in the DNA sequences between guinea pigs and rabbits to be smaller than the difference between them and rats or mice.
 I would also look for rabbit-guinea pig hybrids in the Precambrian fossil record; if my hypothesis were correct, I would find them", you would get zero points, because the second half of your answer is very wrong.]